Nested intervals

-In other words, the left bound of the interval $I_n$ can only increase ($a_{n+1}\geq a_n$), and the right bound can only decrease ($b_{n+1}\leq b_n$).

 Historically - long before anyone defined nested intervals in a textbook - people implicitly constructed such nestings for concrete calculation purposes.
 For example, the ancient Babylonians discovered a method for computing square roots of numbers.
 In contrast, the famed Archimedes constructed sequences of polygons, that inscribed and circumscribed a unit circle, in order to get a lower and upper bound for the circles circumference - which is the circle number Pi ($\pi$).

 The central question to be posed is the nature of the intersection over all the natural numbers, or, put differently, the set of numbers, that are found in every Interval $I_n$ (thus, for all $n\in\mathbb{N}$).
 In modern mathematics, nested intervals are used as a construction method for the real numbers (in order to complete the field of rational numbers).

 Historic motivation

 As stated in the introduction, historic users of mathematics discovered the nesting of intervals and closely related algorithms as methods for specific calculations.
 Some variations and modern interpretations of these ancient techniques will be introduced here: